 Posting an 11-2 overall record and a 5-1 conference mark, the Mountaineers successfully defended their GARC title and also swept the air rifle and smallbore titles.
 WVU was the first conference team to repeat as champions since Nebraska (2006, ’07).
 Campriani, the individual air rifle, smallbore and combined score champion, was named the GARC Shooter and Senior of the Year.

-Following the season, Campriani and classmate Andy Lamson were named to the Capital One Academic All-America Men’s At-Large First and Second Teams, respectively.
+Following the season, Campriani and classmate Andy Lamson were named to the CoSIDA Academic All-America Men’s At-Large First and Second Teams, respectively.
 Campriani was the third Mountaineer in program history to receive the first-team honor.
-He also was named the WVU Red Brown Cup honoree.

-Hammond coached a talented, upperclass-laden squad to an 11-0 record in 2010, the team’s first since 2001, and a GARC regular-season title.
+Hammond coached a talented, upperclass-laden squad to an 11-0 record in 2010, the team’s first undefeated season since 2001, and a GARC regular-season title.

-The Mountaineers followed their unblemished regular season with a win at the GARC Championships, sweeping both discipline titles and walking away with the conference trophy.
+The Mountaineers followed their unblemished regular season with a win at the GARC Championships and a sweep of the discipline titles.
 The victory was the program’s fourth overall and first since 2000.
-At his first GARC Championships, transfer Campriani won the smallbore, air rifle and combined score titles, and the Mountaineers earned 18 All-GARC honors, including eight first team awards.
+At his first GARC Championships, transfer Campriani won the smallbore, air rifle and combined score titles, and the Mountaineers earned 18 All-GARC honors, including eight first-team awards.
 Hammond was named the GARC Coach of the Year, his second distinction in three seasons.

 Hammond made a name for himself in the coaching ranks in 2009, as he took a young, rising WVU squad to the NCAA Championships and returned with the program’s 14th trophy.